nbrito/research/inception/README.md

 The **black magic** is finally unveiled, showing how to use tools (public available) to understand and apply [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) to a vulnerability.

 ## Motivation
+Many talks have been done in Brazil, regarding reverse engineer, as well as too much useless information:
+* Mostly related to purpose-built frameworks, tools and libraries.
+* Some others addressing how to translate to a readable format.
+* None addressing real world vulnerabilities.

+Almost all ot these talks leave both “apprentices" and security professionals in a “black hole”, with tons of misinformation.
+I call this deception.
+The "apprentices" demand much more than simple ```hello world``` bugs, because once you have created the bug, you can exploit it easily.
+Take the following example:

 ```
 ; accept(SOCKET, struct sockaddr FAR*, int FAR*)
 push	ebx		; ebx = int FAR*